itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/03_Pipeline_Setup_and_Run/02_Run_Pipeline/index.md

-## Run Performance Test on Carts Service
+## Run the pipeline for the Carts Service

 In this exercise you'll measure the performance for the carts service 3 times.
 The first time you'll run the test and create a baseline for future runs.
 The second time you will introduce a small slowdown that will be evaluated as a warning SLO result.
 The third time you will increase the slowdown to see how the pipelines fails when it goes beyond the SLI objetive for the response time.